Ghaghra block: Livelihood

-In Ghaghra CD block in 2011, amongst the class of total workers, cultivators numbered 4,2113 and formed 74.85%, agricultural labourers numbered 8,730 and formed 15.52%, household industry workers numbered 1,158 and formed 2.06% and other workers numbered 4,264 and formed 7.58%.
+In Ghaghra CD block in 2011, amongst the class of total workers, cultivators numbered 42,113 and formed 74.85%, agricultural labourers numbered 8,730 and formed 15.52%, household industry workers numbered 1,158 and formed 2.06% and other workers numbered 4,264 and formed 7.58%.
 Total workers numbered 56,265 and formed 49.18% of the total population, and non-workers numbered 58,134 and formed 50.82% of the population.

 Infrastructure

 There are 119 inhabited villages in Ghaghra CD block.
-In 2011, 21 villages had power supply.
+In 2011, 21 villages had a power supply.
 2 villages had tap water (treated/ untreated), 119 villages had well water (covered/ uncovered), 114 villages had hand pumps, and all villages have drinking water facility.
 13 villages had post offices, 16 villages had sub post offices, 5 villages had telephones (land lines), 51 villages had mobile phone coverage.
 119 villages had pucca (paved) village roads, 16 villages had bus service (public/ private), 14 villages had autos/ modified autos, 7 villages had taxi/vans, 20 villages had tractors.
 5 villages had bank branches, 4 villages had agricultural credit societies, 48 villages had public distribution system, 16 villages had assembly polling stations.

 Agriculture

 In Gumla district, only three CD blocks, namely Sisai, Bharno and Kamdara, have plain lands.
 Rest of the district is mostly undulating in nature.
 Forests cover around 27% of the total area.
 About 35% of the total geographical area of the district is under cultivation.
-Out of 3.296 lakh hectare cultivable lands, only 22,056 hectare of land is under assured irrigation coverage.
+Out of 3.296 lakh hectares of cultivable lands, only 22,056 hectares of land are under assured irrigation coverage.
 “The main economy of the village depends upon agriculture, forest produce, cattle development, and other labour activities...”
 About 70% farmers belong to the small and marginal category and have small plots scattered all around.
 Percentages of landless farmers are negligible.

 Bauxite mining

-Bauxite and laterite (aluminium ore) is found in “villages of Amtipani, Langdatanr, Chirodih, Jalim, Narma, Bahagara and Gurdari of Bishunpur block, Langatanr, Lupungpat and Chota-agiatu in Chainpur block and Hanrup, Serangdag and Jalim in Ghaghra block.
-The total number of bauxite mines is twenty one”.
+Bauxite and laterite (aluminium ore) are found in the villages of Amtipani, Langdatanr, Chirodih, Jalim, Narma, Bahagara and Gurdari of Bishunpur block, Langatanr, Lupungpat and Chota-agiatu in Chainpur block and Hanrup, Serangdag and Jalim in Ghaghra block.
+There are 21 bauxite mines in total.